mvolkmann/blog/src/smalltalk/15-classes.md

 Lack of namespacing is seen by some as a weakness of Smalltalk.

-All classes inherit from one other class, except `Object` which is the highest superclass of all classes.
+All classes inherit from one other class, except `ProtoObject` which is the highest superclass of all classes.

+To get the superclass of a class, send it the `#superclass` method.
+For example, `Integer superclass` returns `Number`.

 Instance variables can only be directly accessed by methods in the same class.
 To expose them outside the class, add getter and setter (optional) methods.